A Term Structure Model for Dividends and Interest Rates: Numerical study

-Next to the Euro Stoxx 50 dividend futures contracts, there also exist exchanged traded options on realized dividends.
+Next to the Euro Stoxx 50 dividend futures contracts, there also exist exchange traded options on realized dividends.
 The maturity dates and the referenced dividends of the options coincide with those of the corresponding futures contracts.
 At every calibration date, we consider the \cite{black1976pricing} implied volatility of an at-the-money (ATM) dividend option with 2 years to maturity.
 Since dividend option contracts have fixed maturity dates, we interpolate the implied volatility of the second and third to expire ATM option contract.\footnote{We linearly interpolate the total implied variance $\sigma_{Black}^2 \tau$, where $\sigma_{Black}$ denotes the implied volatility and $\tau$ the maturity of the option.} Figure \ref{fig:market_div_eq_opt} plots the implied volatilities of the dividend options over time.

-The term structure of interest rates is calibrated to European spot-starting swap contracts referencing the six month Euro Interbank Offered Rate (Euribor) with tenors of 1, 2, 3, 5, 7, 10, and 20 years.
-Figure \ref{fig:market_IRS} plots the par swap rates of swaps with tenors of 1, 5, 10, and 20 years (other tenors have been left out of the plot for clarity).
+The term structure of interest rates is calibrated to European spot-starting swap contracts referencing the six month Euro Interbank Offered Rate (Euribor) with tenors of 1, 2, 3, 4, 5, 7, and 10 years.
+Figure \ref{fig:market_IRS} plots the par swap rates of swaps with tenors of 1, 5, 7, and 10 years.
 In addition, we also include ATM swaptions with time to maturity equal to 3 months and underlying swap with tenor 10 years.
 These are among the most liquid fixed-income instruments in the European market.
 The swaptions are quoted in terms of normal implied volatility and are plotted in Figure \ref{fig:market_swpt}.

 We also consider Euro Stoxx 50 index options with ATM strike and a maturity of 3 months.
 Their prices are quoted in terms of Black-Scholes implied volatility and plotted in Figure \ref{fig:market_div_eq_opt} together with the dividend options implied volatility.
 Figure \ref{fig:market_index} plots the Euro Stoxx 50 index level over time.